 As an Amazon Associate I earn from qualifying purchases.
 This means I get a commission if you purchase the product through my link at no extra cost to you.

 Ikea hack Kallax Montessori wardrobe

 Luckily though, Amazon also sells these IKEA products online, making it easier for people that don’t have a store close enough.
-The following links will redirect you to Amazon.

 - IKEA kallax

 - 2 x IKEA Double drawer inserts (total of 4 drawers)

 - Curtain tension rod 30-50cm.
 To hang the clothes

 - Double sided tape to stick acrylic mirror safely

 - Kids hangers

 - Clothes labels.
 Download them for free here!